sharonsylu/Tip-anyID-with-ETH/README.md

 **An experiment**:

-This forms the basis of an extremely lightweight way to interact AND transact in any way with anyone on the web2 and web3 internet, across any internet identifier [1], across any platform, in a web3 way.
+This forms the basis of an extremely lightweight way to interact AND transact with anyone on the web2 and web3 internet, across any internet identifier [1], across any platform, in a web3 way.

 How it works:
 * You connect your ethereum wallet
 * You send a tip offer to @TwitterID
 * The smart contract locks/holds the ETH in escrow
 * You send a tweet or DM to @TwitterID to let them know they have received a tip
-* Only the @TwitterID, through their log-in, can retrieve the ETH from the contract
+* If they are the genuine @TwitterID, then only they can log-in (and attest) they are the owner of the handle to claim the ETH
+* The Attestation certificate serves as the right to claim the ETH tip from the contract, without revealing their authentication credentials or further information (such as wallet address) to any other party

 Key properties:
 * not require access to a centralised authority or platform's verification system, eg Twitter Blue Tick.